Kotlin/kotlinx-datetime/README.md

 We chose convenience over generality, so the API surface this library provides is as minimal as possible to meet the use-cases.

-The library puts a clear boundary between physical time of an instant and a local, time-zone dependent civil time, consisting of components such as year, month, etc that people use when talking about time.
+The library puts a clear boundary between the physical time of an instant and the local, time-zone dependent civil time, consisting of components such as year, month, etc that people use when talking about time.
 We intentionally avoid entities in the library that mix both together and could be misused.
-However, there are convenience operations that take, for example, a physical instant and perform a calendar-based adjustment (such as adding a month); all such operation explicitly take a time-zone information as parameter to clearly state that their result depends on the civil time-zone rules which are subject to change at any time.
+However, there are convenience operations that take, for example, a physical instant and perform a calendar-based adjustment (such as adding a month); all such operations explicitly take a time-zone information as parameter to clearly state that their result depends on the civil time-zone rules which are subject to change at any time.